-For information on bringing Stations of the Cross for Married Couples to your parish, contact Izabella at (646) 794-3190, or email her at Izabella.Nagle@archny.org.
+For information on bringing Stations of the Cross for Married Couples to your parish, please contact the Family Life Office at FLRLEvents@nyfamilylife.org.

 World Marriage Day

 World Marriage Day honors and affirms the vocation of husbands and wives and the positive impact of their dedicated example on our society, families, communities, Church, and nation.

 World Marriage Day is February 11th, 2018.
 Each year on World Marriage Day, the Archdiocese of New York celebrates by running a search and honoring the “Longest Married” couples in the Archdiocese.
 All of the couples registered in the Longest Married couple search are awarded a commemorative certificate signed by Cardinal Dolan.
-This year, the certificates were presented to them during Sunday Mass, in their parish church, on Feb.
+In 2017, the certificates were presented to them during Sunday Mass, in their parish church, on Feb.
 12th (World Marriage Day).
 The list of all the couples in the “search”, as well as and article featuring the winning couple was printed in the Feb.
-16th edition of the Catholic NY.
+16th edition of the Catholic New York.

 Please note that this program is not the same as our annual celebration of those couples within the Archdiocese who have reached their Golden Anniversary – 50 years of marriage.
 For information on this very special event, see below.

 Fiftieth Wedding Anniversary

 Couples in the Archdiocese of New York who are celebrating their 50th Wedding Anniversary in the present calendar year are invited to the Fiftieth Wedding Anniversary Mass.
 For information about the 2018 Mass please contact the Special Events Office at the Archdiocese by calling 646-794-2000.
-This is a special opportunity to publicly recognize their powerful witness to the importance and permanence of marriage.
+This is a special opportunity to publicly recognize the powerful witness of the importance and permanence of marriage.